spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 :::::::
 For MIRI, SPECWCS reference files are currently selected based on the values of DETECTOR, CHANNEL, BAND, SUBARRAY, and EXP_TYPE in the input science data set.

-For NIRCAM, SPECWCS reference files are currently selected based on the values of EXPT_TYPE, MODULE, and PUPIL in the input science data set.
+For NIRCAM, SPECWCS reference files are currently selected based on the values of EXP_TYPE, MODULE, and PUPIL in the input science data set.

+For NIRCAM WFSS, SPECWCS reference files are currently selected based on the values of EXP_TYPE, MODULE, and PUPIL in the input science data set.

-For NIRISS GRISM and TSGRIM modes, SPECWCS reference files are currently selected based on the values of SUBARRAY and EXP_TYPE in the input science data set.
+For NIRCAM TSGRIM, SPECWCS reference files are currently selected based on the values of EXP_TYPE, MODULE, and PUPIL in the input science data set.

-FOR NIRISS WFSS mode, SPECWCS reference files are currently selected based on the values of EXP_TYPE, FILTER, and PUPIL in the input science data set.
+FOR NIRISS WFSS, SPECWCS reference files are currently selected based on the values of EXP_TYPE, FILTER, and PUPIL in the input science data set.

 REGIONS (MIRI only)
 :::::::::::::::::::